-In October 2012, the Review of the County Development Plan began.
+In March 2007, the Review of the County Development Plan began.
 Issues Papers were released to aid public consultation.
 The documents highlighted the main development issues and environmental issues for the County.
 Submissions were received from members of the public, organisations and designated environmental authorities (Environmental Protection Agency, Department of the Environment, Heritage and Local Government and Department of Communications, Energy and Natural Resources).
 These were taken into consideration during the preparation of the County Development Plan and Environmental Report.
-The Planning Authority's planning team consulted with the various sections within the Council to update the information required in the Plan and Environmental Report.
-Information was also sourced from key Departments; websites and consultation with relevant organisations took place in order to create consistent documents and agreements were reached on how to monitor the County Development Plan over its lifetime 2014 - 2020.
+The Planning Authority established a 'multi-disciplinary' team from various sections within the Council in order to create consistent documents and agreements were reached on how to monitor the County Development Plan over its lifetime 2009 - 2015.

-Main Objectives for the County Cavan Development Plan - Cavan is an inland County in the Province of Ulster and part of the Border Region covering an area of 189,060 hectares (467,167 acres).
-The population of the County in 1996 was 52,944 rising to 56,416 in 2002, 64,003 in 2006 and 73,183 in 2011.
+Main Objectives for the County Cavan Development Plan

+Cavan is an inland County in the Province of Ulster and part of the Border Region covering an area of 189,060 hectares (467,167 acres).
+The population in 1996 was 52,944 rising to 56,416 in 2002 and was at 64,003 in 2006.